 There are three resources available for help with applying for Medicaid:

-- The official U.S. Government site for Medicare provides information on Medicaid in each state.
+- Medicare.gov — The official U.S. government site provides state-by-state information on Medicaid programs and eligibility requirements.

 A common misperception about Medicaid is that it provides a health insurance program only for low-income people.
 But Medicaid also helps millions of people of all ages who have disabilities and need long-term services and supports (LTSS).

-In some cases, individuals are exempted from the MAGI-based income counting rules, including those who are eligible because of blindness or disability, or are age 65 and older.
-Medicaid eligibility is generally determined using the income policies of the Supplemental Security Income (SSI) program administered by the Social Security Administration.
+In some cases, individuals are exempt from MAGI-based income rules, including those eligible because of blindness or disability, or those age 65 and older.
+For these individuals, Medicaid eligibility is generally determined using income policies from the Supplemental Security Income (SSI) program , administered by the Social Security Administration.

-Individuals must also meet certain non financial eligibility criteria to be eligible for Medicaid.
-Medicaid beneficiaries are required to be residents of the state where they receive Medicaid.
-They generally must be U.S. citizens although some lawful permanent residents may also be eligible.
+Individuals must also meet certain non-financial eligibility criteria.
+Medicaid beneficiaries must be legal residents of the state where they receive Medicaid and are generally required to be U.S. citizens, though some lawful permanent residents may also qualify.

-Medicaid covers the cost of long-term care for seniors and disabled people who meet their state’s eligibility requirements.
-The two primary Medicaid programs from which one can receive this type of care are nursing home medicaid and Home-and Community-Based Services (HCBS).
+Medicaid covers the cost of long-term care for seniors and disabled individuals who meet their state’s eligibility requirements.
+The two primary Medicaid pathways for long-term care are Nursing Home Medicaid and Home- and Community-Based Services.

 Nursing Home Medicaid